alecazam/kram/hlslparser/README.md

 * generate reflection data from parse of HLSL
 * handle reflection (spirv-reflect?)
 * handle HLSL vulkan extension constructs, convert these to MSL kernels too
-* preprocessor for handling platform specifics, and variants
+* preprocessor for handling includes, platform specifics, and variants
 * fix shaders to not structify metal and mod the source names, turn on written, currently handling globals.
 Could require passing elements from main shader.
 * poor syntax highlighting of output .metal file, does Xcode have to compile?
-* no syntax highlighting of .hlsl files in Xcode, but VSCode has HLSL but not MSL *
+* no syntax highlighting of .hlsl files in Xcode, but VSCode has HLSL but not MSL

+Shader Editor
+* Xcode has the worst syntax highlighting of any IDE with an undocumented plugin api that is constantly broken by newer version of Xcode.
+Hightlighting only works if files are compiled by IDE, but using CLI tool.
 * May want to switch to VSCode for shader development
-* Also Windows VS2022 has HLSL add-on from Tim Jones
+* Also Windows VS2022 has HLSL add-on from Tim Jones, but this doesn't work with VS on macOS
 * https://marketplace.visualstudio.com/items?itemName=doublebuffer.metal-shader&utm_source=VSCode.pro&utm_campaign=AhmadAwais

 ---------------------------------